Ecohackerfarm/powerplant/docs/dev_docs.markdown

   - The property "growth_stage" can be used to log phenological events and it should be compatible with the BBCH scale.
 The event "crop is harvested" maps to the phenological event of "fruits are ready".
-  - The property "damage" is a list of tags that specify a particular damage that has occurred to the plant.
+  - The property "damage_type" is the type of the damage that has occurred to the plant.
 Damage can be a nutritional deficiency, a bacterial disease, a physical damage done by insects or animals, etc.
   - The property "description" can be used to log unstructured textual information.
-  - TODO: It should be possible to provide photos.
+  - FUTURE-TODO: It should be possible to provide photos.
 For example when the user doesn't know the reason/name for a disease, they could somehow share the observation and get help from other users.
 - WeatherObservation document is used for temperature and precipitation observations.
 Each WeatherObservation document contains a date and geographic coordinates.